tumeteor/BGPrediction/README.md

 # BGPrediction

-This code base is the Blood Glucose Prediction for BMBF [Glycorec](https://www.pfh.de/hochschule/forschung/forschungsprojekt-glycorec.html) project.
+This code base is the Blood Glucose Prediction for the BMBF [Glycorec](https://www.pfh.de/hochschule/forschung/forschungsprojekt-glycorec.html) project.

 ### Prerequisites